nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

   <http://sabre.io/dav/clients/finder/>`_
   (Describes problems with Finder on various Web servers)

-There is also a well maintained FAQ thread available at the `Nextcloud Forums
+There is also a well maintained FAQ thread available at the `ownCloud Forums
 <https://forum.owncloud.org/viewtopic.php?f=17&t=7536>`_
 which contains various additional information about WebDAV problems.